wakandamohan1/wakandamohan1/README.md

 # 🚀 Welcome to my GitHub!

-## **I'm a business analyst with vast experience driving data-informed decisions and optimizing business processes across complex data landscapes..**
+## **I'm a Business Analyst with vast experience driving data-informed decisions and optimizing business processes across complex data landscapes..**

 # 🌟 About Me